Hello, my name is Michelle Henderson and I teach Kundalini yoga classes at the Alma Vale Centre.

 I have been practising yoga regularly since 2006 and have found Kundalini yoga transformative physically, mentally and spiritually which is why I have trained as a teacher.
 It’s often referred to as the ‘Yoga of Awareness’ as it brings us into a natural state of union with that which is greater than ourselves and harnesses life force energy for peacefulness, balance and growth.

-I’m also a post graduate reader in Neuroscience, completing a Master of Science in Neuroscience and Psychology for Mental Health with King’s College London with a research focus on the benefits of yoga and meditation for wellbeing.
-I therefore infuse my classes with current findings from neuroscience and related research for the benefit of students whist also enabling them to experience kundalini yoga for themselves and simply enjoy the class.
+I’m also a postgraduate reader in Neuroscience, completing a Master of Science in Neuroscience and Psychology for Mental Health with King’s College London with a research focus on the benefits of yoga and meditation for wellbeing.
+I therefore infuse my classes with current findings from neuroscience and related research for the benefit of students whilst also enabling them to experience kundalini yoga for themselves and simply enjoy the class.

 These classes are for complete beginners as well as those who are more experienced – everyone is welcome.

 In addition to my classes, I periodically run specific programs for small groups on kundalini yoga and meditation for anxiety, post-traumatic stress, insomnia and depression.

 If you would like to try kundalini yoga or one of my programs, you can either drop into a class or contact me if you have any questions.

 Kundalini Yoga Classes